mcgrof/fix_dhcp_hack/README.md

 names persistent, sometimes this does not work.
 You boot up a system with a new kernel and somehow the device name changes.
-When doing Linux kernel development we may sometimes not really care about the device name change, even if it is a bug.
-Networking guys may care, but if your focus is on another subsystem you really don't want to bother with this issue and just want to get your network interfaces up.
+When doing Linux kernel development we may sometimes not really care about the device name change, even if it is a bug, whether that be in userspace or kernelspace.

+Networking guys may care, but if your focus is on another subsystem you *may* not want to bother with this issue and just want to get your network interfaces up.
 If you have a controlled environment and you *know* all interfaces exposed other than loopback should call DHCP this ansible role will solve those woes for you.

-This hack is supposed to address for *careless*, *throw away* development environments by essentially always requiring DHCP on all interfaces exposed other than your loopback interface.
+This hack is intended only to be used for *careless*, *throw away* development environments by essentially always requiring DHCP on all interfaces exposed other than your loopback interface.

+The issue has been observed with debian testing as of August 16, 2019, and then booting into linux-next next-20190816.
+How booting into a new kernel could have exposed this issue is beyond me at this point.
+If I have time I may look into it...

 Requirements
 ------------